dkatakyi/ENEL487DanielT/Labs/LabProject/ReadMe.txt

 CLI will print an error message and then print out the malformed command.
 Entering blank lines will not print out an error message, it will merely create a new line for input.
 The commands are case sensitive.
 The user is able to use the backspace key to correct typing errors.
+The user is also able to the command history.
 This application has been implemented as a real time operating system due to it's hard deadlines.
 This was done using CMSIS-RTOS2.

 Modes